If you're enrolled in Medicaid or the Children’s Health Insurance Program (CHIP), here are some things to know about coverage and care.

 For most questions, contact your state Medicaid or CHIP agency.
-When you visit these pages, pick your state from the dropdown menu.

 Using emergency services: In an emergency, you should get care from the closest hospital that can help you.
 The law requires providers offering emergency services to examine you to determine if your medical condition is life threatening and provide medical care until your life is no longer in danger.